rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/getting-started/using-cloud-load-balancers.rst

 .. _using-cloud-load-balancers:

-Create and manage Cloud Load Balancers
+Create and manage load balancers
 ----------------------------------------

-Use the examples in the following sections to create and manage load balancers by using Cloud Load Balancers API operations.
-Before running the examples, review the :ref:`Cloud Load Balancers concepts<concepts>` to understand the API workflow, messaging patterns, and use cases.
+Use the examples in the following sections to create and manage load balancers by using API operations.
+Before running the examples, review the :ref:`load balancers concepts <concepts>` to understand the API workflow, messaging patterns, and use cases.

 .. contents::
    :local: